Muhammad Nawaz (general)

-Early life

-Muhammad Nawaz was born in Chiniot, Jhang District, into an Arain Family.
-Nawaz stayed in Chiniot during his childhood and initial years of education.
+Muhammad Nawaz HI(M) Sbt (محمد نواز; 1 January 1957 – 1 June 2011) was a two star general officer of the Pakistan Army.

 Personal life

-He was married and is survived by two daughters and one son (one was martyred with him in the helicopter crash).
+He was married and had two daughters and one son.

 Military career

 Nawaz was accepted into the Pakistan Military Academy (PMA) in 1978 into the 61st PMA Long Course.
 After successfully completing his military training, he was commissioned into the Pakistan Army on 27 March 1980 and was inducted into the 14 Frontier Force Regiment.
 He obtained his BSc in War Studies from the Command and Staff College and his MSc degree in War Studies from the National Defence University, Islamabad.